-Hospice palliative care means providing opportunities for individuals and families to uniquely address practical, physical, emotional, and spiritual needs while preparing for the individual’s death.
+Hospice palliative care means providing opportunities for patients and families to uniquely address practical, physical, emotional, and spiritual needs while preparing for the patient’s death.

-Residential hospices provide a home-like setting for individuals who are living with and dying from end-stage illnesses who require holistic care, regular symptom assessment, and treatment and care plans.
-Hospices also help individuals and families cope with grief and loss during the illness and after the individual’s death.
+Hospice residences provide a home-like setting for people who are living with and dying from end-stage illnesses who require holistic care and regular symptom assessment.
+Hospices also help patients and families cope with grief and loss during the illness and after the patient’s death.
 Hospice care is safe, high quality, patient-centered, and cost effective.

-Palliative care, aimed at relieving physical suffering and providing comfort and quality of life, can be delivered in a dedicated section of a health care facility, in an individual’s home, or at a hospice.
+Palliative care, aimed at relieving physical suffering and providing comfort and quality of life, can be delivered in a dedicated section of a health care facility, in a person’s home, or at a hospice.

 To learn more about the history of hospice palliative care in Canada, visit the Canadian Hospice Palliative Care Association.